How To Create A Successful London Job Relocation

 Living in London

 It’s an expensive city.
 No doubt about it.
-With the average London rental being upwards of £1,500 per month, you still have to factor in the cost of utilities, council tax (every month) TV license, yes, even if you watch TV on your laptop and your personal living expenses.
+With the average London rental being upwards of £1,500 per month, you still have to factor in the cost of utilities, council tax (every month), TV license, yes, even if you watch TV on your laptop, and your personal living expenses.
 You should also take a look at some low-cost insurance policies for household contents – even if you’re only in London for a year or two, it’s well worth the small additional cost.
 How much does it cost to move to London?
 Quite a lot, but it’s worth it!

 About London Relocation

 At London Relocation, our team of ex-pats and experts have over 40 years of combined experience to enable us to find the perfect flat house or apartment for your workforce.
-Saving you time hassle and most importantly money.
+Saving you time, hassle, and, most importantly, money.

-We start the process with a personalized needs assessment for each individual, we then find a range of suitable properties all the while educating on London’s areas and housing markets to help you and your employees pick the perfect properties.
+We start the process with a personalized needs assessment for each individual.
+We then find a range of suitable properties all the while educating on London’s areas and housing markets to help you and your employees pick the perfect properties.

-Just check out our client testimonial and our service is guaranteed so speak to one of our team and see what we can do for you and your business.
-London relocation the property search company
+Just check out our client testimonial, and our service is guaranteed, so speak to one of our team and see what we can do for you and your business.
+London relocation the property search company.

 You May Also Like